JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Swapping](./demo/swap_5.jpg)
 Once the swapping is successful, it shows us how much target token we will get
 ![Swapping is ok](./demo/swap_6.jpg)
-Go to **Explore -> Transactions** page, you will a record of the swapping you just finished
+Go to **Explore -> Transactions** page, you will see a record of the swapping you just finished
 ![Swap history](./demo/swap_7.jpg)
 ### Add positions(Create liquidity)
 Adding position is the most complex operation.